Objection to the Rule

 Death Cafes are a global sensation.
 All over the world people meet up once a month to talk about that scary thing that happens at the end of our lives … even in this moment I’m scared to say the word … death.
 The twin cities Death Cafe focuses on disrupting that stigma, and they do it with generous treats, decent wine, and friendly people.

 Corpse Flower: 6:25mins

 Over the 2019 spring break at the University of Minnesota the Corpse Flower, Amorphophallus Titanum, decided to bloom.
-But not your normal bloom, when the Corpse Flower blooms … it smells like rotting flesh.
-Many minnesotans gathered to see, and smell, this rare occurrence ( Every 7-10 years).
+Not your normal bloom, when the Corpse Flower blooms it smells like rotting flesh.
+Many minnesotans gathered to see, and smell, this rare once a decade occurrence.
 All involved, the observes, botanists, and myself thought it was a strange and wonderful event.

 The Radio Station in a Locker Room: 7:10mins

 A radio piece on a radio station?
-Quite self-indulgent of you, huh?
-Well … yes.
-But St. Paul Minnesota’s WFNU is a wonderful community station and deserves a nice seven minute shoat out.
+Quite self-indulgent of you.
+Well … yes, but St. Paul Minnesota’s WFNU is a wonderful community station and deserves a nice seven minute shoat out.

 Hunt for the Snowy Owl: 5:26mins

 On a 10 degree overcast winter morning Michael Mann, no relation to the film director, took me birding.
 Mann is a life long birder and showed me the sounds and quiet beauty to the hobby.
 Mann is a poet and showed me that birding doesn’t have to be all check lists and binoculars, rather something more of a thoughtful observer letting the world show itself to you.
 But we did get some excitement when a fellow birder let it slide that a snowy owl had been spotted at the air port.